This is our blog which we try to keep updated about the Covid19 entry requirements for African countries, as well as any

 All test results take 24 - 48 hours to be delivered.
 Therefore, if you are only visiting Victoria Falls for 2 nights, it would be a good idea to get tested on the day you arrive.

-Tanzania has updated it's entry requirements recently to be more in line with global trends.
-Travellers require a negative PCR test not older than 96 hours before departure from your home country.
-In addition, all travellers from high risk countries will have to do a rapid antigen test when they land, at a cost of US$10pp on the mainland and US$25pp in Zanzibar.
-You also have to fill out a Traveller Surveillance Form within 24 hours of arrival in Tanzania.
+Fully vaccinated travellers no longer require a PCR test to enter Tanzania.
+All unvaccinated or partially vaccinated travellers require a negative PCR test not older than 72 hours.
+Everyone needs to fill out a traveller surveillance form.
 Filling out this form will give you a Unique Health Code which must be presented upon landing in Tanania.
 The form can be filled out here: https://afyamsafiri.moh.go.tz/ You may need a negative PCR test to depart, depending on the country you are departing to, or the airline you are travelling with.
 It is possible to get a negative PCR test in Dar Es Salaam, Arusha and Zanzibar.
 Tests cost between USD100 - 120 and results can take up to 96 hours.
 Please note that the current government advice is for travellers to undergo Covid19 testing a minimum of 5 days prior to departure to allow enough time for results to be delivered.